Common misconceptions about Self Realization

 The process of mind purification that precedes the final revelation can sometimes lead to a certain amount of clairvoyance but that is not a requirement or consistent occurrence.
 Occasionally special occult powers may accompany the state of self realization.
 Even these are not essential.
 Some self realized people have demonstrated these powers on rare occasions.
 But that is merely to get people interested in the message they carry.
 Miracles are the easiest way to get people to listen.

 The reality is that self realization carries no mandate for super powers or miracles.
 It is a way of life that makes you investigate your own real existence.
-And in the process of that search you gain valuable insights into humanity and the relationship of a human being with everything and everyone around himself.
+In the process of that search you gain valuable insights into humanity and the relationship of a human being with everything and everyone around himself.
+It also facilitates disengaging one’s identity from features that are time and space dependent.
+That is the basis of moving from mortality towards immortality.
 Like the study of any other science it calls for a certain amount of dedication and discipline.

-Self realized persons are ordinary people who have conducted a search within themselves and torn past internal barriers to reveal their eternal identity.
+Self realized persons are otherwise ordinary people who have conducted a search within themselves and torn past internal barriers to reveal their eternal identity.
 They still must conduct normal transactional operations in the world as per their place in society.
 It is a grave mistake to go to them seeking miracles or demonstration of some supernatural power.
 Go to them if you are seeking peace or internal reform.
 Go if you are seeking a direction in your life.
 Go if you are having difficulty interpreting scripture or texts on Atma Vidya.
-Go if you want to connect with the Unmanifest reality.
+Go if you want to connect with the Unmanifest reality within yourself and around you.
 They can facilitate that meeting if you have difficulty doing it by yourself.

 A real guru never ceases to be a student himself.
 He continues to learn from honest investigation, dialogue and observations.
 He shares what he has with the sole purpose to help another person grow.
 He seeks nothing in return.